tony-xlh/AnimatedQRCodeReader/README.md

 # AnimatedQRCodeReader

-High speed animated QR code reader.
+Animated QR code reader.
 The repo contains the generator as well.

 Using th generator and reader, it is possible to transfer data between two devices without Internet connection.